-Within Cathy Lane’s Hidden Lives (1999) lies claim about the speech acts within The Book of Hints and Wrinkles, as textual performances that have historically silenced any protestations to refute the text’s supremacist, heteropatriarchal demands.
-As a speech act that silences contestation against the norms and conventions that it proscribes, the text renders the speech of its intended audience mute, disabling a disputation of its claims as a metaphor for the general silencing of ‘women’.
-If Hidden Lives posits the claim that the speech acts of The Book of Hints and Wrinkles, by relegating women to the private sphere and an interior space, silences their speech and is a subordinating and authoritative speech act that through its locution ranks, legitimates and deprives, how does the composition challenge this silencing?
+Cathy Lane’s Hidden Lives (1999) sounds out a protest about the specifically gendered performances – or speech acts – that The Book of Hints and Wrinkles demands of its readers.
+But it is a paradoxical protest that moves through the different textual performances of speech act theory, from silence and illegibility to bounded frustration to intelligible speech.
+The first speech act of note within this composition is the speech act that silences.
+This is the speech act of The Book of Hints and Wrinkles, which, authoritatively upheld by the norms and conventions of its own time and place – 1930s England – renders any contestation from its intended audience illegible – any protest goes unheard – as a metaphor for the general silencing of ‘women’.
+Yet, if Hidden Lives posits the claim that the speech acts of The Book of Hints and Wrinkles, by relegating women to the private sphere and an interior space, silences their speech and is a subordinating and authoritative speech act that through its locution ranks, legitimates and deprives, how then can the composition be heard to challenge this speech act that seeks to relegate its protest as nonsene?
 For the composer, it would appear to be by assuming a position of authority based upon a shared experience as women by which the tropes of language are used against themselves; where the book may speak (presented as the primary speech act), but where the intended action of the speech is frustrated, denied and disabled through a strategic assuming of subordination.
 This assumption of subordination is a particular performance that intends to challenge the assumed authority of a text that intends to subordinate its reader.

 Between 0’40”, from the point that the first door slams in Hidden Lives, to 2’00” when a key in a lock turns, the public communication of the opening seconds of the composition is silenced whereby the speaker is condemned to solitary confinement, both literally in the private realm of the house, but also metaphorically within the ‘interior’ of each isolated individual.
 This form of sonic alienation represents the perlocutionary frustration and illocutionary disablement of the authoritative speech act.